t-lm/statdocs/docs/excel.md

-# Accessing series in Microsoft Excel
+# Statit on Microsoft Excel

-This page explains how to use time series directly in Microsoft Excel.
+This page explains how to access, create and edit time series in Microsoft Excel using the Statit Excel add-in.

-The benefit is to accelerate discovery of series and use of multiple time series directly in Excel.

-To get started, follow installation instructions.
+The Statit Excel "add-in" will allow you to perform basic operations.
+If you want to go further, you can develop your own add-ins and use the [Statit API](api.md).

 ## Installation

-In an Excel workbook, go to "Insert" and look for "Add-In", then "Download Add-in".
+In an Excel workbook, go to the "Insertion" tab inside the workbook.
+Look for "Add-Ins" or "Download Add-ins".

-On the Add-in store, search for add-ins and look for statit.
-Press add.
+On Microsoft Add-in store, search for 'statit'.
+Press add to install the Statit add-in.

 The add-in will show as an icon on the right in the main menu.
-That's it.
+Good job.

 ## Signin-in

-- Once the add-in opens, click on the "credentials" tab
+- Once the add-in opens, click on the "Sign in" tab
 - Enter your username
 - Enter your API key (you will find this in your web account in the home tab)

-## Simple queries
+## Get series

-There are two types of queries in the add-in:
+There are two ways to run queries in the add-in:
-- simple queries where you get the data directly in the sheet where you are working
+- Get - You specify the query and get the response directly in the sheet where you are working
-- batch queries where you specific the query in advance and run all the queries together
+- Batch get - You specify multiple queries in advance, run the queries all together and get the response where it suits you

 ### Get a time serie